Ezereal/SimpleQA/README.md

     You can also use other methods to install the libraries what i just said, but no matter which way you use it, you should make sure the libraries can be used in python3.

+    By running the file startup.py with python3, you can enter your question and then you'll get your answer.

-    If the keywords or categories are changed,the traindata_read.py should be run to update the featurefile.
+    Tips:If the keywords or categories are changed, the traindata_read.py should be run to update the featurefile.